Severesix907/Capstone_Project/README.md

-# Data Job East Project
+## Data Job East Project

-The Data Job East project is based on two datasets for job seekers.
-The LinkedIn and the Kaggle data were used for this project.
+This project highlights data-related roles across the U.S., showcasing salary ranges from highest to lowest and the most in-demand skills.
+Kaggle and LinkedIn datasets were utilized for exploratory data analysis.

+Tools: Python, Pandas, Seaborn, AWS, Tableau

 Tools used to work on the data:
 - Python
+- Pandas
 - AWS
 - Tableau